Self Hosting

 First, self-hosted mean you rent some VPS elsewhere.
 We don't sell VPS, heck we don't even own one — we just rent VPS from mix of multiple cloud provides.

 "If I rent my own VPS, why even I still need DOM Cloud?"
-Great Question.
+Great question.

 DOM Cloud vs Coolify